 Please remember SELF-CARE is…

 Sometimes practising self-care may mean seeking help.
-Please do not struggle alone, if you do struggle.
+If you do struggle, please do not struggle alone.
 A list of support is provided below as a starting point.

 Potential sources of support and advice

-If you would like any support or advice around issues related to race, ethnicity and or equality, you may wish to speak to your local citizen advice bureau in the first instance or, if these issues are impacting on your wellbeing, please contact your GP.
-Other external sources of support have been listed below.
+If you would like any support or advice around issues related to race, ethnicity and or equality, you may wish to speak to your local Citizens’ Advice Bureau in the first instance or, if these issues are impacting on your wellbeing, please contact your GP.
+We have listed other external sources of support below.

-The Samaritans exist to provide round the clock, 24 hours a day, 365 days a year support if you need to speak to someone or you are in distress, please call 116 123.
+The Samaritans exists to provide round the clock, 24 hours a day, 365 days a year support.
+If you need to speak to someone or you are in distress, please call 116 123.